Epsilon-Lee/ml-math-in-and-for-nlp/README.md

 # ml-and-math-in-for-nlp

 An evolving notes on machine learning and mathematical techniques in and for Natural Language Processing.

-***Update*** - *Currently, I am not knowledgeable enough to determine the content to be included in this notebook; so I might include several specific research papers that requrie certain aspect of math and ml expertise, so as to enumerate the extension of ml and math for nlp.
+***Update*** - *Currently, I am not knowledgeable enough to determine the content to be included in this booklet; so I might include several specific research papers that require certain aspect of math and ml expertise, so as to enumerate the extension of ml and math for nlp.
 (2022.10.2)*

 ## Collection of papers by topic